Planning on Stopping Smoking or Other Not So Good Habits? Here are Some Useful Suggestions

 This process of acknowledging the intention of the controlling part of the mind, and enlisting its cooperation in exploring new methods and behaviors to still achieve the payoffs that the old habit provided, is a great technique because it utilizes the internal conversation that most people already use to explain why they are defeated from achieving their goals by their own mind and turns it into a positive force for change.

 Some people find it quite helpful to have a coach to talk to as they go through this process.
 The inner mind work is much easier to do with a counselor to coach and guide you through.
 Having gone through this process myself, I understand the feelings, the emotions, and what it takes to win.
-So call me and take advantage of my end of the year resolution special, 20% off of my regular rates for as long as you are my client.
-(When January 2017 is over, so is the special.)
+So call me and take advantage of my free, brief consultation where we can explore whether coaching and counseling with me would be that assistance that would assure you achieved your goal.

 ©2009, 2017, Jason Wittman, MPS, CATC-IV, ILAADC